 For prospective applicators with current authorization letters to test, testing options include:

-- Remote (Online) Testing - Prospective applicators can take their certification exam(s) from their home or office via an online portal.
-Remote Testing will be hosted by Everblue and requires an additional online testing fee that is paid directly to Everblue.
+• Remote (Online) Testing - Prospective applicators can take their certification exam(s) from their home or office via an online portal.
+Remote Testing is hosted by Everblue and requires an additional online testing fee that is paid directly to Everblue.
 This is in addition to the application fee paid to the Office of Pesticide Services.
 The exam can be taken 24 hours a day, seven days a week during the 90-day authorization period.
 Computer, webcam, and microphone required.
 Information regarding the remote testing option will be included on the applicator’s Letter of Authorization.
 Applicators who provided an email address on their application to become a certified applicator will receive an email from Everblue with additional information regarding testing options.
 For an introduction to Remote Testing, there is a walk through available at https://vimeo.com/everblueeducation/vdacsdemo.

-- Proctored Testing by Pesticide Investigators - The Office of Pesticide Services’ Pesticide Investigators also proctor testing of prospective applicators.
+• Proctored Testing by Pesticide Investigators - The Office of Pesticide Services’ Pesticide Investigators also proctor testing of prospective applicators.
 Proctored testing is based upon the availability of the Pesticide Investigator.
 Contact information for Pesticide Investigators is available on our webpage at www.vdacs.virginia.gov/about-division-of-consumer-protection.shtml#pesticides.

 VDACS has issued information to assist industrial hemp growers in identifying pesticide products that may be used on hemp crops grown in Virginia.